socketsupply/ltp/README.md

 including the length used to write any pointed values.
 If the input has a length value, it is ignored.
 When decoding an object, the length read is returned in the name field.

+#### FixedPositionVariableField (name, position, value_codec)

+If you care about using space as efficiently as possible, then you can save the space needed for the pointer as long as there is only one varible size field and it's the last field.
+FixedPositionVariableSizeField cannot be nullable (but can encode an empty string)

 ### DirectArrayCodec (length_codec, value_codec)